 Government-Subsidized Air Service Stymies Private Bus Service

 It seemed simple enough.
 Just expand.
 That was the vision Jake Winkler had for his family’s business, Illinois-based Peoria Charter Coach Company.
-But the story gets complicated because of competition from a federally subsidized air service program that this year is costing United States taxpayers approximately $250 million.
+But the story gets complicated because of competition from a federally subsidized air service program that this year is costing U.S. taxpayers approximately $250 million.

 Peoria Charter’s luxurious coach buses hold five times as many passengers as the subsidized planes that make the short flight to and from Chicago, create less air pollution than the planes, and receive no taxpayer dollars to operate.

-Peoria Charter already provides daily bus service for the Peoria, Normal and Champaign areas to O’Hare International and Midway airports in Chicago.
-Recently, 23-year-old Jake Winkler and his parents, who run the company that has been in the Winkler family since 1941, decided they would offer shuttle bus service from Decatur to Chicago each day.
+Peoria Charter already provides daily bus service for the Peoria, Normal, and Champaign areas to O’Hare International and Midway airports in Chicago.
+Recently, 23-year-old Jake Winkler and his parents, who run the company, which has been in the Winkler family since 1941, decided they would offer shuttle bus service from Decatur to Chicago each day.
 The distance one way is approximately 180 miles.

 Tiny Airline, Big Subsidies

 More than $2.6 million of annual taxpayer subsidies go to Air Choice One, which flies nine-seat Cessna Caravans to Chicago and St. Louis from Decatur Airport.
-Because of the subsidies, Air Choice One can charge passengers less and offer more departures and arrivals than would be possible for Peoria Coach to offer, according to Winkler.
+Thanks to the subsidies, Air Choice One can charge passengers less and offer more departures and arrivals than would be possible for Peoria Coach to offer, according to Winkler.

 The Essential Air Service program, which began in 1978, was intended to give smaller communities time to adjust to deregulation of the airlines, which, until then, were required to provide service to small airports.
 Each day there are at least two flights out of each of the EAS-subsidized airports.
 The program was supposed to be temporary.
-Instead, it has grown and now costs taxpayers about $250 million a year, up from $22 million in 1998, according to officials.
+Instead, it has grown, now costing taxpayers about $250 million a year, up from $22 million in 1998, according to officials.